All Episodes

 What's the status of the Iranian economy?

-The Iranian people, in order to live a simple life, have to have two to three jobs a day.
+It's amazing the Iranian people, in order to live a simple life, have to have two to three jobs a day.

-The man who works in the government office goes home, takes his car, and becomes a taxi cab driver in order to make extra money simply to buy food.
+The man who works in the government office goes home, takes his car, and becomes a taxicab driver in order to make extra money simply to buy food.

-And the fact there was a revolution, a revolt started in Iran, they shut it down quickly when the word got out that this government was uh supporting the Hezbollah with hundreds of millions of dollars.
+And the fact there was a revolution, a revolt started in Iran, they shut it down quickly when the word got out that this government was supporting the Hezbollah with hundreds of millions of dollars.

 And while their own people are starving, the people are in dire situation.

-Now these mullahs are no different than the previous regime.
+Now, these mullahs are no different than the previous regime.

-They took over all the Mercedes and live like kings, they have accounts in Switzerland, in in the Cayman Islands, and other areas.
+They have accounts in Switzerland, in the Cayman Islands, and other areas.

-So don't be surprised that very shortly soon there will be an internal revolution.
+So don't be surprised that very shortly, soon, there will be an internal revolution.

 It came out of nowhere.